roots/roots-rewrites/README.md

 ## Installation

+It is recommended to install this plugin prior to installing your Roots theme as the `roots_rewrites()` plugin function is only called on the `after_setup_theme` action.
+If this plugin is installed after the theme, you may have to update your permalink settings to force the .htaccess writes.

 If you're using Nginx, you'll need to add the Roots rewrites to your server config before the PHP block (`location ~ \.php$`):

 ```nginx